jcbyts/V1Locomotion/README.md

 # V1Locomotion

-Analyses for Liska et al., 2022
+This repo houses the analysis and figure code for Liska et al., 2022.